Martin Fréminet: Biography

-Fréminet died in Paris in 1619, and was buried, in accordance with his desire, in the Abbey of Barbeaux, near Fontainebleau, for which he had painted several pictures, which were destroyed when that Abbey was burnt in 1793.
+Fréminet died in Paris in 1619, and was buried, in accordance with his desire, near Fontainebleau, for which he had painted several pictures, which were destroyed when that Abbey was burnt in 1793.
 He left a son Louis, who followed in his father's footsteps as a painter.
-The poet Regnier was his friend, and dedicated to him his tenth Satire.
+The poet Mathurin Régnier was his friend, and dedicated to him his tenth Satire.
 Fréminet had a good knowledge of architectural perspective and of anatomy, though his aspirations after the grandeur of Michelangelo frequently led him into exaggerations, and have caused him to be much decried.
 To do him justice, however, it must be owned that he marks a great advance in the history of the French school.
-The works of his predecessor.
-Cousin, are no doubt the earliest which show the impress of Italian art, but it was Fréminet who first fully felt and evidenced the influence of the great Italian masters.
+The works of his predecessor, Jean Cousin, were influenced by Italian art, and so too was Fréminet.
 He is seen at his best in those works in which the spirit of Parmigiano is most apparent.
 His style of working was singular: he painted a picture in separate portions, without sketching or designing the rest of the composition.